 - Fatigue- When there is a deficiency of Vitamin B12 in the body, you may feel tired and weak.
 Actually, vitamin B12 is needed for the cells of the body to function properly.
 A deficiency of vitamin B12 in the body can reduce the production of normal red blood cells.
 When there are not enough red blood cells to carry oxygen to the tissues in the body, a person may feel weak and tired.

 - Tingling in hands and feet- Symptoms of Vitamin B12 deficiency can be seen in 4 parts of the body ie hands, arms, legs, and feet.
 A strange tingling sensation starts to be felt in these parts of the body.
 It is also called a pin or needle.

 - Yellow Skin- Pale appearance of the skin can also be a sign of Vitamin B12 deficiency in the body.
 When there is a deficiency of vitamin B12 in the body, it leads to a decrease in red blood cells, which can cause a yellowing of the skin.

 - Headache- If you have frequent headaches, it could also be a symptom of vitamin B12 deficiency.
 Vitamin B12 deficiency can cause headaches in children and adults.

-- Digestive issues- Due to deficiency of Vitamin B12 in the body, you may also have to face problems related to digestion.
-When the level of Vitamin B12 is low, you may have to suffer from problems like diarrhoea, nausea, constipation, vomiting and gas.
+- Digestive issues- Due to a deficiency of Vitamin B12 in the body, you may also have to face problems related to digestion.
+When the level of Vitamin B12 is low, you may have to suffer from problems like diarrhea, nausea, constipation, vomiting, and gas.